Frequently Asked Questions

 The NOP ruling in 2018 followed a 12-year period in which the acceptance of the paper chain pots (in the United States) was variable from certifier to certifier depending on how different certifiers were interpreting the USDA National Organic Program (NOP) rules (which did not present clear guidance on the use of paper pots), the NOP declared paper chain pots to be prohibited, starting in 2019.

 Here is a brief history of the issue in North America:

 We originally asked to use the paper chain pots on our certified organic farm back in 2005 for the 2006 season.
-Our certifier spent a long time deliberating but eventually decided to allow the paper pots on our farm based on two places in the organic rule that mention paper.
-Although the paper chain pots contain synthetic resins, our certifier's reasoning was that since the NOP rule allows the use of paper (that may contain synthetics) to be used as mulch and as feedstock in compost, that they felt the use of the paper pots was acceptable.
-Over time, this justification was shared and agreed to by many other certifiers...but not all of them.
+Our certifier spent a long time deliberating but eventually decided to allow the paper pots on our farm based on the two places in the organic rule that mention paper.
+Although the paper chain pots contain synthetic resins, our certifier's reasoning was that since the NOP rule allows the use of paper (that may contain synthetics ingredients) to be used as mulch and as feedstock in compost, they felt the use of the paper pots was acceptable.
+Over time, this justification was shared and agreed to by many other certifiers across America...but not all of them.
 Some certifiers did not agree with this justification and decided to NOT allow the paper pots to be used.
-Because of the discrepancy among certifiers on the use of the paper chain pots, the NOP stepped in to make their official ruling.
+Because of the discrepancy among certifiers on the use of the paper chain pots, the NOP stepped in to make their official ruling in February of 2018.